Donate Newsletters

 Americans of all stripes fear election disruptions in November

-In any case, this year, amid coronavirus fears, concerns about staying healthy and complying with stay home orders may trump partisan hype about how we conduct elections.
-Nine in ten voters in key battleground states believed social distancing was the right thing to do and joined it, regardless of party.
+In any case, this year, amid coronavirus fears, concerns about staying healthy, and complying with stay-at-home orders may trump partisan hype about how we conduct elections.
+Nine in ten voters in key battleground states believed social distancing was the right thing to do and did so, regardless of party.
 Despite what they’re hearing from party leaders about measures to safeguard elections, Republicans are social distancing along with voters of other persuasions—87 percent, according to the battleground state polling.
-Another Navigator poll found that only 25 percent of Republicans said there were too many coronavirus-related restrictions in the area where they live.
-With around six months until Election Day, two-thirds of Americans (67 percent) say it is very or somewhat likely that the coronavirus outbreak will significantly disrupt people’s ability to vote in the presidential election, including over half of Republicans.

 This context and people’s sentiments may change as November nears.
 And the calculus—and rhetoric—may shift about which party gains more momentum with expanded voting options.
-But in the end, Americans want to vote as president Trump does—not as he says they should.
-Americans of all stripes want to exercise their right to vote—and to do it safely.
+But in the end, Americans want to vote as president Trump does, not as he says they should.
+Americans of all stripes want to exercise their right to vote and to do it safely.
 Vote By Mail is looking like a good option.

 Talk to the Author